ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 exposing, then you know that the BLACK wire is ground, GREEN is shutter and BLUE is focus.

-d) Twist the exposed ends of the FOCUS and GROUND wires together then
-       crimp a servo connector to the pair as well as to the exposed end of the SHUTTER wire.
+d) Twist the exposed ends of the FOCUS and GROUND wires together then crimp a servo connector to the pair as well as to the exposed end of the SHUTTER wire

 .. image:: ../../../images/CTimage5.png
+    :width: 450px

 .. image:: ../../../images/CTimage6.png
+    :width: 450px

 TIP: The Servo Pin has two sets of tabs which after crimping will fold on each other and secure the wire.
 To make life a little easier, use a